 Sterile Insect Technique

 Under the International Standard for Phytosanitary Measures No. 3 of the International Plant Protection Convention, sterile insects are categorized as beneficial organisms as the Sterile Insect Technique is among the most environment-friendly insect pest control methods ever developed.
-It differs from classical biological control, which involves the introduction of exotic biological control agents, in the following ways:
+It differs from classical biological control, which involves the introduction of non-native biological control agents, in the following ways:

 → Sterile insects are not self-replicating and therefore cannot become established in the environment